 You can also walk the town to discover architectural staples.
-My suggestion is to spend a day walking around Bloor and Yorkville area, check out the ROM (you cannot miss it, it’s the tilted square protruding onto the street) and get lost in the beautiful University of Toronto campus.
-On another day, you can start at the Famous Eaton Centre, walk along Queen through the now retro Nathan Philip Square and head over to University Avenue, lined with hospitals to your right and taking you down directly to Union Station if you hook left instead.
+My suggestion is to spend a day walking around Bloor and Yorkville area, check out the ROM (free every third Thursday evening, and you cannot miss it, it’s the tilted square protruding onto the street) and get lost in the beautiful University of Toronto campus.
+On another day, you can start at the famous Eaton Centre, walk along Queen Street West through the now retro Nathan Philip Square and head over to University Avenue, lined with hospitals to your right and taking you down directly to Union Station if you hook left instead.

-Toronto has an expansive underground city called P.A.T.H and Union Station is a great way to start discovering it.
+Toronto has an expansive underground city called the PATH and Union Station is a great way to start exploring it.
 Follow signs to the stunning First Canada Place and if you look at the right signage, you could end up right back at the Eaton Centre.

 13. St. Lawrence Market